When bricklayer John P. Thorton hired Frederick T. Camp to

 the site for a cooperative apartment house.

-In 1924 they began construction of No. 1088 Park Avenue, building around
+In 1924, they began construction of 1088 Park Avenue, building around

-Ginsberg’s two five-story buildings that he obviously refused to sell.
+Ginsberg’s two five-story buildings that he stubbornly refused to sell.

 to create a new eye-catching façade for No. 1082.
 Why he chose to initially ignore his newest real estate

-purchase is unclear; at any rate the transformation of No. 1082 was astounding.
+purchase is unclear.
+At any rate, the transformation of 1082 Park Avenue was astounding.

 A deep Mediterranean-inspired cornice shades the multi-colored facade. |